Vietnam/Cambodia

 Activity Note

-Participants will be walking and standing on and off for at least 3 to 4 hours today.
-Must be comfortable getting on and off an ox-cart, and sitting on hay bales for half an hour.
-A pair of socks may come in handy for the temple visit afterwards.
+Walking 2-3 miles today and standing on and off for at least 3 to 4 hours today.
+A pair of socks may come in handy for the temple visits.

 Breakfast: